 Farewell BBQ party at Hyde Park, North Perth, when Denise, Maria and many Swiss German students ended their study at St. Mark’s.
 Alvin can be seen on the left group, wearing dark grey t-shirt and carrying backpack, facing away from camera.
 Denise is seen on the BBQ griller, wearing striped t-shirt.
 Woo Jae is seen recording the event with his handycam, while Milo and Georgina* sitting on the grass on the right.

-It was fun event (well not as fun as the one in Serpentine falls as the Koreans were less hospitable and rather ignorant), and it was also the last time I was able to have some kind of long chat with Denise (which was punctuated by conversation with other students).
+It was fun event (well not as fun as the one in Serpentine falls as the new Korean students were less hospitable and rather ignorant), and it was also the last time I was able to have some kind of long chat with Denise (which was punctuated by conversation with other students).
 I remember back then Woo Jae did bring his camera and record the event.
 He even record Denise giving her farewell speech.
 I wish if I managed secure the copy of the recordings….

 If I’m not mistaken it was on early November 1997 where Denise, as well as most of Swiss German students concluded their study.
 I obviously felt a bit emotional about it.
 Not wanting to miss opportunity, I asked to have photo taken together with her (and Maria) in the fountain in the middle of courtyard.

 The last photo I took with Denise and Maria, taken at fountain in St. Mark’s.
 Coincidentally, Denise used to sit on the same spot and wear same clothes when I first saw her in September 1997.

 That was the last time I see Denise.
 Although, she physically disappear from campus and my life, I was still obsessed about her and it took me several years since then to get over her.